say8hi/websocket-chat/README.md

 ### Interacting with the API

-The backend API supports several endpoints for user management and messaging.
+Also all endpoints can be found here: [http://localhost:8000/docs](http://localhost:8000/docs) The backend API supports several endpoints for user management and messaging.
 Here are some key endpoints:

 #### User Registration